philip-johnson-2/DS5500/README.md

 Overall we found reasonable evidence that adding temporal features to a previously non-temporal data set can help improve modeling outcomes of admission predictions.
 We looked at several time frames for features within the training data, as well as several timeframes for the response variable of "admitted to hospital within x months".
 The timeframes we used were 12, 6, 3, and 1 months.
 We then compared this to the non-temporal version of the model dataset, containing only one of the flags for the feature variables, being the 12 month timeframe feature variables.
 We found that especially for the prediction of outcomes over a shorter timespan (1 or 3 months), there is strong evidence to suggest that adding in multiple features to create a dataset with temporal characteristics resulted in improved outcomes for the model over a range of measurements.
 We found model accuracy and AUC scores to be improved in models across all timeframes.
 We also found these improved differences to be statistically significant at the .05 level when predicting admission within 1 or 3 months.

 After leveraging the temporal feature dataset and a number of different types of ML aglorithms, we were able to achieve quite goood model resutls for predicting 6 month future admissions.
 We found that a Gradient Boosting algorithm achieved the best results for us, giving us a final AUC of .84 and an accuracy of .95.
-For this type of outcome modeling, we are really the most interested in how well we can predict for the highest risk patient in the population - so a few other metrics are actually a bit more intersting in assessing model performance.
+For this type of outcome modeling, we are really the most interested in how well we can predict for the highest risk patient in the population - so a few other metrics are actually a bit more intersting in assessing model performance and described below.
+At a high level, we were able to prove that with with the top 10% of the high risk patients, we were able to capture 45% of all admissions and these patients had an average admission rate 5 times greater than the average of the population.

 - Rate 10 (average outcome rate of the top 10% of the population): 25%
 - Coverage (percent of total admissions identified when looking at the top 10% of high risk patients): 45%